Prestonjf/website-pf/README.md

 **5\.** Deploy website-pf to AWS.
 Initial deployment will create AWS services via a Cloudformation Stack and subsequent deployments will update these services.
 Choose the desired stage (dev|prod).
 Use the following commands:

 ```
-$ serverless deploy -s prod
+$ serverless fulldeploy -s prod
-$ sls s3deploy -s prod
-$ sls s3sync -s prod
 ```

 **6\.** If initial deployment, you will need to add the URL for the newly created API gateway to the .env file of the React webapp.
-Modify the file website-pf/s3-webapp/.env and update the following property:
+Modify the file website-pf/s3-webapp/.env and update the following property.
+(Rename .env-example to .env first if .env does not exist):

 ```
 REACT_APP_API_URL= { API Gateway execution URL }
+REACT_APP_API_KEY= { API Gateway API Key }
+REACT_APP_ENV= { environment name (DEV|PROD) }

 ```

 Perform a new React build, and deploy the static resources: